Ryan-CHAM/IK2102/README.md

 ## *CareerPlanning*
 ### This directory includes several functions that utilize job data and attempt to give advice on user's career planning.
 #### Functions:
+1. Skill recommendation
-1. Salary Estimation
+2. Salary Estimation
-2. Occupation Transition
+3. Occupation Transition

 ## *JobRecommendation*
 ### This directory includes our primary function, i.e., job recommendation, as well as preprocessing of raw data.